Gauss-Robotics/quant/README.md

 states are subtracted, the result will be a difference type.
 See the following tables.
 For some geometric concepts, special names are given.

+In the following, if we refer to a base quantity, we mean a geometric object describing a state, whereas when we refer to a quantity, it may refer to a state or an operation.

 #### R<sup>3</sup> (3-Dimensional Space)